 Partner visas are for people who are de facto partners or spouses of Australian permanent residents and/or citizens.
 This visa allows you to live and work in Australia with your loved one.
+You may wish to review our comprehensive guide to the Partner Visa program here.

 WHAT TYPE OF VISA – PARTNER VISAS